 Oregon State University contributes by holding a variety of activities throughout the week.
-Accommodations for disabilities may be made by calling (541) 737-6444 at least one week in advance of an event.
+Accommodation requests related to a disability should be made one week in advance by contacting 541-737-6457.

 4 to 5:30 p.m. in the MU Main Lounge

-This kick-off event will highlight the importance of international at Oregon State University and will feature flag bearers from some of the 105+ countries represented on this campus, ceremonially placing their flags in the MU, followed by a reception.
+This kick-off event will highlight the importance of international education at Oregon State University.
+Celebrating the 105+ countries represented on this campus, the annual ceremony will feature flag bearers placing the flags in the MU, followed by a reception.
 This event is sponsored by the Memorial Union and INTO OSU.